tekknolagi/tekknolagi.github.com/_blog_lisp/13_let.md

 ```

 Even though we don't check for duplicate variable names in lambda-expressions,
-the results end up the same.
+the results end up the same --- the inner (last) `x` is the one that is most
+recently bound, and therefore used when evaluating the expression.

-Either way, what we're going to do is less clever --- just add a new AST
+Either way, what we're going to do in our implementation is less clever ---
-constructor.
-Evaluate them differently from other types of expression.
+just add a new AST constructor and evaluate them differently from other types
+of expression.

+Yes, this is "lame" because it adds more features without "needing" to.
+But it
+saves AST transform headache and gives some performance wins.

 ```ocaml
 [...]